OracleMatrix/todo_list_app/README.md

 ### Technical Details
 * Built with `Flutter`
 * Uses `Hive` for local storage
-* Uses `Awesome Notifications` for sendid local notifications
+* Uses `flutter local notifications` for sendid local notifications
+* Uses `Provider` for state management
 * Implements a simple and efficient data model using HiveObject and * HiveType
 * Utilizes Flutter's Material Design for a native Android and iOS look and feel